 The day I purchased them I went straight home and down to the workshop.
 I knew there was a reclaimed door panel in my stash that might work for the project I had in mind.
+I was right.
 The color couldn’t be more perfect.
 I’m not sure what the color is but it looks like a cross between rusty orange and dark coral.

 The piece is part of a wood panel door.
 At the junk store where I shop Mr. Butler takes apart the doors that are not in good shape and that’s how I ended up with this panel.
 I sanded it real good, cleaned it up, and applied a coat of Howard’s Wax.

 On the back of the panel I added a wire hanger attached by two small screws and felt wall protectors to the four edges.
 Always add wall protectors to your wall signs, mirrors, or anything hanging on the wall.

 I found eight short screws to attach the tins to the board and ta-dah……a DIY kitchen wall sign.
 And I completed this project in under an hour.
 The photo above shows the sign hanging in our dining area.
 I use this wall a lot to photograph finished wall hangings.
 The white wall makes a nice backdrop.
 The sign is the perfect piece to hang on a kitchen wall.

 Most of the projects I make are to sell in my booth but I like to take photos showing them displayed in the house.
 This thrifty sign is so cute I may keep it for myself.
 At least for a little while.